mojaloop/reporting-hub-bop-settlements-ui/docs/microfrontend-setup.md

-## Microfrontend Setup
+## Settlements Microfrontend Setup

 This microfrontend setup is configured to have this project acting as the remote.

 It is responsible to export the children modules/app which will be loaded at runtime and will be provided with some context e.g. auth, routing.

-`microfrontend-shell-boilerplate` is a default remote (child) boilerplate meant to be consumed by a host such as [microfrontend-shell-boilerplate](https://github.com/modusintegration/microfrontend-shell-boilerplate).
+`reporting-hub-bop-settlements-ui` is a remote microfrontend meant to be consumed by the host application [reporting-hub-bop-shell](https://github.com/mojaloop/reporting-hub-bop-shell).

 - [Isolation And Defined Boundary](#isolation-and-defined-boundary)
 - [Webpack Module Federation](#webpack-module-federation)